emogenet/glquicktext/README.md

                 sin(234.0)
             );

         two examples are provided:

-        hello.cpp   :   very basic use of glQuickText demo.cpp    :   shows off more advanced uses of glQuickText
+            hello.cpp   :   shows very basic use of glQuickText demo.cpp    :   shows more advanced uses of glQuickText

-        examples both require GLFW but glQuickText does not
+            examples both require GLFW but glQuickText itself does not